panzi/punktum/README.md

 are no multiline strings.

-It checks if a string is quoted by checking if it starts and ends with `"` and if yes slices of the first and last character of the value.
+It checks if a string is quoted by checking if it starts and ends with `"` and if true slices of the first and last character of the value.
 But if the value was a single `"` this will lead to an `StringIndexOutOfBoundsException`.

 Given that when the quoted regular expression fails it just treats any characters